jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 `#st` or `#str` or `#strong`
 : items that contain a Markdown `strong` element

+`#job`
+: items that have the property “job”.
+Properties should be added at the end of a path segment.
+With the following text, this query with show “John”.

+    John
+        job : developer

+(add `/` at end to also reveal `job : developer`)

+`#job~dev`
+: items that have the property “job” with a value containing “dev”.
+When using a comparison operator (e.g. `~` – see next item for more), the `#` prefix is unnecessary.

+`age>30`, `age<20`, `age>=25`:
+: items that have the property “age” with values < 30, etc.

 any expression starting with `>`
 : don't show ancestors

 any expression starting with `/`
-: use FoldingText's full XPath syntax instead of the custom syntax
+: use FoldingText's full XPath syntax instead of the modified syntax.
+See documentation on the [FoldingText website](http://www.foldingtext.com/sdk/nodepaths/).

 ## Known Issues